 Istomin still felt a sense of nostalgia for his first tours with Adolf Busch when he had toured America for three months, two seasons in a row.
 They usually gave five concerts per week, sometimes six.
 Later on, he made numerous tours for the Community Concerts, giving a recital almost every day.
-He didn’t make much money, but he was happy to share music with a very large audience, not always educated, but most often very curious and enthusiastic.
-When Istomin decided to embark again on old-fashioned tours, he considered it a kind of “machismo” to accept concerts only in prestigious cities, and to find it discreditable to play in modest places.
+He did not make much money, but he was happy to share music with a very large audience, not always sophisticated, but more often than not very curious and enthusiastic.
+When Istomin decided to embark again on old-fashioned tours, he considered it a kind of “machismo” to accept concerts only in prestigious cities, and to think that playing in modest places would discredit his reputation.
 This was less the fault of the artists than of the managers, who feared that by accepting contracts outside the usual circuit, the image of their artists would depreciate.
 As to whether the public would be interested in piano recitals, Istomin harboured no doubts.
 He liked to reiterate that there were proportionally more interested people in smaller cities than in New York!

 The problem was also economic.
 The halls in smaller towns had less seats and it was out of the question to overprice the tickets.
 Istomin was very flexible about his fees.
 He explained to Joseph McLellan, who questioned him on this point for the Washington Post: “If they don’t have the same budget, if they have less money than the big places, I will play for what they can pay, as long as it is reasonable.”
 He even played for free to save an association in a difficult financial situation.
 He knew from the beginning that these tours would bring him very little money, since he had to pay his driver and tuner, as well as their expenses.
 It was the price of his pleasure.
 He used to say that there was a good chance that he would play better in a small town in Louisiana or Ohio than at Carnegie Hall, because there was less pressure, and it allowed him to play more freely.
 The only uncertainty he had to face was the acoustics of the halls.
 For him, it was not such a big problem as he could count on his pianos, one which was more brilliant, and the other softer.
 He avoided the nightmare of a dull piano in a very dry hall, or a clangorous piano in an overly reverberant auditorium.
 And his keyboard was perfectly adjusted.